Showing posts sorted by relevance for query Propeller. Sort by date Show all posts

 (3) In the slang of naval architects (in certain contexts), a stump or branch (the after-part of a ship's keel).

-(4) In the slang of the General Motors (GM) stylists, a “lower fin”, matching the upper on the rear of 1961-1962 Cadillacs.
+(4) In the slang of the GM (General Motors) stylists, a “lower fin”, matching the, seen in embryonic form on the 1959 Pontiac and used on certain 1961 Oldsmobiles and the 1961-1962 Cadillacs.

 (5) The fin which acts as a stabilizer on a surfboard.
 To suffer some injury after being hit by one of these fins is to be “skegged”.